 This brings us to professional woodworkers.
 We’re talking now about those who design and build fine furniture that sells for thousands of dollars.
 These are people who earn a living building items from wood.

 For these people, reputation matters.
 A lot.
 They can’t afford to have their projects ruined because the wood wasn’t at its proper moisture content.
-Therefore, they view spending $300-500 on a highly accurate moisture meter as a type of insurance.
+Therefore, they view spending $300+ on a highly accurate pin or pinless moisture meter as a type of insurance.
 It’s worth it for them if it protects their reputation as a professional woodworker who constructs quality pieces.

-That alone would make a high-end moisture meter worth it, but those meters typically come with other features that professionals benefit from, like multi-depth measurement, data storage or reporting, better warranties, and better customer support.
+That alone would make high-end moisture meters worth it, but those meters typically come with other features that professionals benefit from, like multi-depth moisture measurement, data storage or reporting, better warranties, and better customer support.

 While inexpensive moisture meters may advertise various features that sound impressive, accuracy is what really matters, and accuracy is a completely invisible feature, so those Amazon reviews aren’t going to reflect it.
-Read through the Moisture Meter Experts reviews and find a moisture meter that’s a good fit for you.
+Read through the Moisture Meter Experts reviews and find moisture meters that are a good fit for you.

 If you need accurate moisture readings, the best moisture meter is going to be a quality device.
 Yes, it will cost you a few hundred dollars.
 However, in the long run, its accuracy and durability make it a sound investment for anyone who works with wood.